 Volvo S90 review - Practicality, comfort and boot space

-Boot isn't the biggest in the class, but capable enough for most needs; rear seats can feel a little hemmed in
+The S90's boot isn't the biggest in the class, but capable enough for most needs

 In raw terms, the S90 is a big enough car for four adults and their luggage - although they won’t all be able to bring a full-sized suitcase unless some of the hand luggage ends up between the two rear passengers.

 That’s not out of kilter with the rest of the class, though, and the S90 acquits itself fairly well for cabin storage and passenger accommodation.
 Boot capacity is 500 litres - which is enough for most everyday uses, and capable of swallowing a couple of large suitcases and accompanying overnight bags.
 Some rivals, like the Mercedes E-Class, offer larger load bays, though.

 Volvo has at least managed to pack in some useful storage space in the cabin.
 There’s a large glovebox and a big tray between the two front seats, plus bottle holders in each door than can each cope with a 1.5-litre container.

 The S90 is in the ballpark as far as full-sized executive saloons go.
 It’s 4,963mm long, 2,019mm wide (1,895mm with the mirrors folded in) and 1,443mm high - so it’s longer, wider and lower than the Mercedes E-Class, BMW 5 Series and Audi A6.

 The S90’s wheelbase is 2,941mm - which is basically the same as the Merc’s, nearly 30mm longer than the Audi’s, but almost three centimetres shorter than the BMW’s.